oras-project/community/governance/GOVERNANCE.md

 Subproject owners are responsible for activities surrounding the development and release of content (eg. code, specifications, documentation) or the tasks needed to execute their subproject (e.g., community management) within the designated repository, or repositories associated with the subproject (e.g., community management).
 Technical decisions for code resides with the subproject owners unless there is a decision related to cross owners groups that cannot be resolved by those groups.
 Those cases can be escalated to the org owners.

-Subproject owners many be responsible for one or many repositories.
+Subproject owners may be responsible for one or many repositories.

 Subproject owners do not need to be software developers.
 No explicit role is placed upon them and they can be anyone appropriate for the work being produced.
 For example, if a repository is for documentation it would be appropriate for owners to be technical writers.

 Changes to owners use the following:

 - A subproject owner may step down by submitting an [issue][oras-issues-new] stating their intent and they will be moved to emeritus.
 - Owners MUST remain active.
-If they are unresponsive for > 6 months they will be automatically removed unless a [super-majority][super-majority] of the other subproject owners agrees to extend the period to be greater than 6 months
+Owners who are unresponsive for more than 6 months will automatically transition to emeritus status unless a [super-majority][super-majority] of the other subproject owners votes to extend the inactivity grace period
 - New owners can be added to a subproject by a [super-majority][super-majority] vote of the existing owners
 - When a subproject has no owners the ORAS org owners become responsible for it and may archive the subproject or find new owners